bchase17/DS_Capstone/README.md

 'visuals.py' was created by udacity and has visualization functions for supervised learning algorithm outputs

 ## Blog Post
+Check out this in depth explanation of all the work that went into this analysis at a techncial level and understand the different approaches that were taken for different modeling efforts: https://github.com/bchase17/DS_Capstone/blob/main/Report.pdf
-Check out this in depth explanation of all the work that went into this analysis explained in a more simplisitc and easy to digest way: https://github.com/bchase17/DS_Capstone/blob/main/Capstone%20Blog%20Post.pdf
+Check out this high level explanation of what went into this analysis explained in a more simplisitc and easy to digest way: https://github.com/bchase17/DS_Capstone/blob/main/Capstone%20Blog%20Post.pdf

 ## Acknowledgements